 Workers Compensation for Coal Miners

-Coal mining sites are one of the most dangerous work environments.
 Coal miners usually spend hours on end in a coal mine and this usually places them at risk of coal mining injuries or some form of pain and suffering such as an injured body part.
 This can have a profoundly negative impact on their lives.

 The medical and treatment expenses for an injured coal mine worker can sometimes be too much to bear, often requiring further treatment beyond the initial injury.
 Fortunately, the law of Queensland requires coal mine employers to provide safe work environments in the mine site for their workers.
 An employer who fails to do so is liable to be sued for workers compensation.
 An injured coal mine worker can bring forward a workers compensation claim against their employer.
 This article will discuss all that relates to workers compensation claims in the coal industry.